simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 - - - - -

 They come to ask us to help a woman going through a difficult childbirth.
 Of course we are helpless.
 But the Chinese knows a sure remedy: "This is the devil sitting under the bed and it hinders the woman from giving birth.
 One has to shoot with a gun under the bed and the devil will run away and the woman will give birth immediately!"
 The Chinaman has another conjecture; he says with a very important air: "The Tibetans are fools.
 They think that in heaven there is only one dragon.
 This is foolish.
 In the heaven there are a dragon and a bird.
 One dragon cannot make rain."
 The Chinese also knows that there exists a district where only women live and they give birth only to girls.
-He dislikes *"revived corpses"* very much.
+He dislikes very much *"revived corpses"*.

 - - - - -